thinksalot/book-notes/awaken_the_giant_within.md

   - Force of habit: Like a plane on automatic pilot, our brain dredges up the same old response it always has.
 We face an obstacle and see the problem instead of the solution.
 - **Success if processional**.
 Its the result of a series of small disciplines that lead us into habitual patterns of success that no longer require consistent will or effort.
 - Reading is another good way to break bad habits.
 Reading things of substance, something of value, something that was nuturing, something that teaches you new distinctions in real life.
+- "Miss a meal, but dont miss your reading"

+### Ultimate influence: your master system
+- Most of us dont realize we have a personal philosophy, much less the power it has to direct our evaluations of what things mean to us
+- We cannot judge people simply by their behaviors. **People are not their behaviors**.
+- The key to understanding people is to understand their master system.
+We all have a system of procedure that we go through in order to determine what things mean to us and what we need to do about them in virtually any situation in life.
+Different things are important to different people and they'll evaluate whats happening differently based upon their perspective and conditioning.
+  - Eg you hitting a poor serve in a tennis match.
+From the judge's perspective, it was neither good or bad, its only either in or out.
+But people start generalizing this - often in a disempowering way.
+"What a terrible serve" becomes "I couldnt serve today to save my life".
+This generalization picks up speed, moving to "I'm a horrible tennis player" to "I never seem to master anything" to "I'm a horrible person"
+  - If we fail to take control of our evaluation process, it literally runs wild and sweeps us into a spiraling pattern of self-recrimination
+- Success all boils down to people making superior evaluations in their area of expertise.
+If someone is doing better than we are in any area of life, its simply because they have a better way of evaluating what things mean and what they should do about it.
+- Master system consists of:
+  - State: our emotional and mental state
+  - The questions we ask
+  - Our values
+  - Our global beliefs
+  - Our reference experiences
+- One key way to make superior evaluations is to make sure we are making them in  an extremely resourceful state rather than in survival mode.
+- Eg of Dwayne Chapman "Dog" who is very successful in tracking down felons.
+One explaination is that he understands their references, beliefs, their master system which allows him to anticipate their moves with uncanny precision.
+- **"I am the source of all my emotions.
+Nothing and no one can change how I feel except me.
+If I find myself in reaction to anything, I can change it in a moment."**
+- Understading the master system allows you to eliminate the cause instead of exhausting yourself fighting the effects.
+- Some people make so many evaluations that a minor decision turns into a major production.
+For eg for some, excercising can be mean going to the gym and excercising.
+For others it might mean getting up, wearing workout clothes, shoes, pack gym bag, find a parking spot, sign in, go to the locker, change, excercise and repeat all the steps in reverse.
+- Evaluating too many details can cause us to geel overloaded or overwhelmed.
+Instead, put many minor steps in one big "chunk".